MidiALF 2.x manual

 MidiALF user interface is composed of pages.
 Each page presents up to 8 parameters with abbreviated names and current values.

-There are four types of pages: sequences tracks pages, sequence configuration pages, sequence step pages and command pages.
+There are four types of pages: track pages, configuration pages, step pages and command pages.

-There are five sequence track pages: Note, Velocity, Gate, CC1 and CC2.
-These pages allow you to change step notes, their velocity, duration and step’s CC1/CC2 values by rotating the step encoder.
-In addition, each of sequence track pages has an extra toggle parameter: note page has step mute, velocity page — step skip, gate page — step legato, and CC pages have send/skip CC toggle.
+There are six sequence track pages: Note, Velocity, Gate, Length, CC1 and CC2.
+These pages allow you to control steps’ notes, note velocity, note duration and step’s length as well as step’s CC1/CC2 values by rotating the step encoders.
+Step switches located below each step encoder toggle step’s mute, accent, legato, skip/jump and CC functions.

-The switches on the left of the device are sequence switches A, B, C and D. Pressing any of these switches selects the corresponding sequence for viewing, editing and playing.
-If you need to view or edit a sequence that is not the sequence that is being played, press sequence switch while holding down the SHIFT key.
+The switches on the left of the device select the sequences A, B, C and D. Pressing any of these switches selects the corresponding sequence for viewing/editing and playing.
+If you need to view/edit a sequence other than the one being played, press the corresponding sequence switch while holding down the SHIFT switch at the bottom right switch of the device.

 The switches on the right of the device are action switches.
 These switches allow you to run, save and load sequences.
-The lowest switch acts as a SHIFT key that alters operation of other switches and encoders which are operated while the SHIFT key is being held down.
+The bottom switch acts as a SHIFT modifier that alters action of other switches and encoders which are operated while the SHIFT is being held.

 Note page

-Step Encoders transpose the corresponding step notes.
-Hold down SHIFT to transpose in octaves.
+Step encoders transpose the corresponding step notes.
+Hold down SHIFT to transpose by octaves.

 Velocity page

-Step Encoders change the corresponding step notes velocity.
-Hold down SHIFT to transpose in tens.
+Step encoders change the step’s note velocity.
+Hold down SHIFT to transpose by tens.

 Gate page